SAP-samples/btp-showcase-actuals-cap/README.md

 ![](/images/DWC_Graphical_View.png)

-## SAP Cloud Platform Setup
+## SAP Business Technology Platform Setup

-For SCP, we assume you have a space available in SCP account and it is connected to the DWC's HANA Cloud instance.
+For BTP, we assume you have a space available in BTP account and it is connected to the DWC's HANA Cloud instance.
 Here, you create a user-provided service in the space to access the DWC database user.
 Use the json credentials from the DWC Database user for the json parameters.

 ![](/images/SCP_UserProvidedService.png)